shinji-san/SecretSharingDotNet/README.md

 The .NET Frameworks 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8 and 4.8.1 can be found [here](https://dotnet.microsoft.com/download/dotnet-framework).

-The .NET SDK 8.0 can be found [here](https://dotnet.microsoft.com/download/dotnet).
+The .NET SDKs 8.0 and 9.0 can be found [here](https://dotnet.microsoft.com/download/dotnet).

 ## Build and test the solution
 You can use the `SecretSharingDotNet.sln` solution file with the `dotnet` command to build the [SecretSharingDotNet](#secretsharingdotnet) library in the `Debug` or `Release` configuration.
 You can also use the `dotnet` command to start the unit tests.